dermatologist/dhti/README.md

 `dhti-cli docker -u`

 ### (Optional) While developing you can copy the dist folder to a running container for testing
-`dhti-cli conch dev -e ../openmrs-esm-genai -n openmrs-esm-genai -c dhti-frontend-1`
+`dhti-cli conch dev -d ../openmrs-esm-genai -n openmrs-esm-genai -c dhti-frontend-1`

 ### Access the Conch in OpenMRS and test the integration